What Is XSplit?

-- If 1935 server is not reachable, XSplit won’t be able to send stream to the Ant Media Server.
+- If the 1935 server is not reachable, XSplit won’t be able to send the stream to the Ant Media Server.

 - In the Stream key, you can write any stream id because we assume that no security option is enabled.

-- You can click to the gear icon to access advanced settings of the encoder.
+- You can click on the gear icon to access the advanced settings of the encoder.
 There is FPS selection and resolution selection but everything else is for advanced users and we usually don’t recommend tinkering since it can ruin your stream experience.

 - If you think something is wrong with the stream, It is good to restore settings to default and follow the guide again to ensure everything is as it should be.

-- You can change your Codec to GPU codec like NVENC, QuickSync or Video Code Engine or use x264 which is cpu encoding.
+- You can change your Codec to GPU codecs like NVENC, QuickSync, or Video Code Engine or use x264 which is CPU encoding.

 - You can change your bitrate according to your needs.
-As mentioned above, you can find resolution and fps selections in the encoder settings which can be accessible via gear icon.
+As mentioned above, you can find resolution and fps selections in the encoder settings which can be accessed via the gear icon.

-- When you click to the gear icon, if x264 is selected, you will see such options.
+- When you click on the gear icon, if x264 is selected, you will see such options.

 - You can change your preset to medium for better image quality when there is motion.